How Do I Protect My Fruit Trees From Disease In Arlington?

 Winter (Dormant Season)

-• Apply dormant oil to control overwintering pests like scale, aphids, and mites.
+• Apply dormant oil sprays to smother overwintering pests such as scale insects, aphids, and mites that hide on bark and twigs.

 Spring

-• Apply copper-based fungicides to control early infections like peach leaf curl.
+• Apply copper-based fungicides preventatively to combat common spring diseases like peach leaf curl and fire blight.

 Summer

-• Monitor for pests such as fruit borers and Japanese beetles.
+• Monitor for pests such as fruit borers, caterpillars, and Japanese beetles, which can cause serious damage if left unchecked.

 Fall